JonUK/webpack4-es6-knockout/README.md

 10. **Not Done -** Support handlebars syntax `{{title}}` for setting HTML text and HTML element values ([Knockout.Punches](http://mbest.github.io/knockout.punches/))
 11. **Not Done -** Write unit tests against Knockout view models using Jasmine and potentially a test runner like Karama
 12. **Not Done -** Add Bootstrap 3 / 4 SASS files then compile to CSS and bundle into a single CSS file
+13. **Not Done -** Create an npm package for a reusable component with zero dependencies and use this external component
+14. **Not Done -** Review the best way to support HTML templates is different languages (KO binding vs compiled templates in multiple languages)

 ## Possible things to look at implementing
 1. **Not Done -** Use a fetch polyfill and create example where fetch is used to get data from the server
 2. **Not Done -** Create a service worker and cache bundles.
 Ensure a suitable version number / hash is used to allow bundle to be updated.
 3. **Not Done -** Review modern but still backwards compatible approach to routing.
 Move on from hash based routing?
-3. **Not Done -** State store that manages and controls state changes for complicated a state scenario
+4. **Not Done -** State store that manages and controls state changes for complicated a state scenario

 ## Reference articles